Butternut squash turkey lentil chili combines the sweetness of butternut squash with the nutritious power of lentils and high-protein turkey to boot!

 - Salt and Pepper to taste

-- ¼ cup Pumpkin Seeds (I used a seasoned version from Trader Joe's)
+- ¼ cup Pumpkin Seeds (I used Trader Joe's seasoned)

 - Place the quartered butternut squash along with the quartered onion onto 2 parchment-lined baking sheets and place in the oven to roast for about 30-40 minutes (I seasoned mine with salt and pepper and brushed on a bit of coconut oil to aid in the roasting process).

 - Once the squash is roasted, allow to cool for about 20 minutes before scraping the meat of 6 of the butternut squash quarters (reserving the last two for later) into a food processor (feel free to do this in 2 batches if your food processor isn't big enough).

 - Add the roasted onion, 3 cloves of garlic, and half of the chicken broth.